Stemona australiana

-Stemona australiana is a plant species native to tropical south-east Asia, including northern Australia and Papua New Guinea.
+Stemona australiana is a species of plant native to tropical south-east Asia, including northern Australia and Papua New Guinea.
 It grows as a herb or climber up to two metres high.

 It was first published by George Bentham in 1878 under the name Roxburghia javanica var. australiana, indicating that it was considered a variety of the plant now known as Stemona javanica.
 In 1896 Charles Henry Wright transferred it into Stemona, a name for the genus which had priority over Roxburghia, at the same time promoting it to species rank as Stemona australiana.